HOME Cart(0) Quotation About-Us Policy PDFs Standard-List

 Older Standard (superseded by this standard) GB/T 18664-2002

----This is a DRAFT version for illustration, not a final translation.
-Full copy of true-PDF in English version (including equations, symbols, images, flow-chart, tables, and figures etc.) will be manually/carefully translated upon your order.
+---This is an excerpt.
+Full copy of true-PDF in English version (including equations, symbols, images, flow-chart, tables, and figures etc.), auto-downloaded/delivered in 9 seconds, can be purchased online: https://www.ChineseStandard.net/PDF.aspx/GB18664-2025

 2 Normative references